JohN100x1/IsekaiMod/README.md

 		- `Killing Intent`: Enemies within 40 feet become shaken, frightened, and cowering.
 		- `Reflect`: Deal damage to enemies equal to damage you receive.
 		- `Supermassive`: Gain bonus HP based on your Constitution modifier.
 You also get fast healing but have a penalty to AC.
+		- `Excalibur`: Your weapon gains the holy and radiant enchantments.
+Your attack range is massively increased.
 		- `Mythic Class Feature`: see below
 	- `Overpowered Ability`: Powerful gamebreaking abilities.
 		- `AutoBolster`: Bolsters every spell you cast.